 It was a fine bright day and a chance to enjoy a covering of sand at Rinsey Cove.
-On a low tide, the beach looked spectacular, white waves crashing in on the new beach, over the multi-coloured rocks.
+On a low tide, the beach looked spectacular, with white waves crashing in on the new beach over the multi-coloured rocks.
 Matt’s interview on a previous visit introduces the geology here and you can get more detail from Mark’s comment and link at the bottom of this post.
 It’s always a pleasure to visit the wild elements at this top left hand corner of the Lizard Peninsula.
 Highly recommended.

 Secrets coves and beaches, ideal for Georgia.

 A view from the water’s edge at low tide in Rinsey Cove.

 It’s exciting to see a fresh new beach, on an ebb tide, like this morning at Rinsey Cove.
-There’s outstanding natural scenery here anyway, especially the colours and texture of the rocks on the beach and the cliffs, but the fresh sand made a perfect setting for the geology.
+There’s outstanding natural scenery here anyway, including the colours and texture of the rocks on the beach and the cliffs, but on this occasion the fresh sand showcased the geology.
 The sea is always lively on this side of Cornwall, with the waves crashing relentlessly onto the sand and rocks.
 Rinsey Cove is elemental, nature in the raw.

 With Graham and Judy, explaining their serendipitous union.

 On the waterline at Rinsey Cove, surrounded by wild nature.

 It was a bright sunny morning at Rinsey Cove, with the high tide acting against the black rock in this geological wonderland.
 I met fisherman Peter and another Peter, visiting Rinsey House with his family.
 It was good to see the house with its new roof, after watching the renovations during the last visit.

 Tales of whales in Cornwall, by Peter from Wales.

 Watching the sea against the rocks, approaching high tide at Rinsey Cove.

 I went to take a look under the covers and was able to interview Ben about his association with Rinsey Cove.
 The workmanship on the roof was impressive, as you can see by the still of Ben on the roof, so here’s a mention for the craftsmen, from proprietor Henri Blight, to Scott Hocking, Mark Peters and Ben Verry – thanks for your hospitality and the chat.

 Ben explains what the beach means to him.